verastudio/G2-finalproject/README.md

 - Real-time tools like Padlet, Hugging Face Keyword Cloud and multiple choice, and Google Forms enhance interaction and participation, making the learning experience more dynamic.

 ### Collaborative Activities
-- Story Listening I - Reconstruction' encourages students to work together, fostering peer collaboration and scaffolding.
+- Story order activity encourages students to work together, fostering peer collaboration and scaffolding.
 This helps enhance comprehension through teamwork.

 ### Practical Writing Practice
-- Activities like 'Relay Writing with Keywords' and letter-writing exercises give students a chance to apply what they've learned in real-world contexts, helping them develop their ability to articulate their thoughts clearly.
+- Letter-writing activities allow students to apply their learning in real-world contexts, enhancing their ability to articulate thoughts clearly.

 ## Limitations😞

 ### Technical Reliance
-- The reliance on technology means that technical issues can sometimes disrupt the lesson.
+- The reliance on technology means technical issues can sometimes disrupt the lesson.

 ### Access Disparities
 - Not all students may have equal access to devices or feel equally comfortable using them, creating access disparities.